If an NHS negligence injury has set you back, we'll help you move forward

 - Failing to get a patient's informed consent to the treatment

-Taking legal action against an NHS Trust for clinical negligence
+How do I take legal action against an NHS Trust for clinical negligence?

 Anyone injured as a result of negligent medical treatment may be able to take legal action for compensation.
-A Claimant may also be able to take legal action for compensation on someone else's behalf where:
+You may also be able to take legal action for compensation on someone else's behalf where:

 - the injured person has died as a result of the negligent medical treatment